cassiebreviu/wine-quality-azure-ml-visual-interface/README.md

 ## Create New Experiment
 1. Select "New" from the bottom left corner of the browser
 2. Select "Blank Experiment"
-4. Go to My Datasets to find the data uploaded
+4. Go to My Datasets to find the data uploaded OR use the import module to import from the github csv link
 5. Drag data onto workspace
-6. Add convert to CSV module
-7. Run Expirment

-## The first expirnemtn run and creating the compute resource
+## The First Run of the Experiment
-1. TODO Steps
+1. Select "Run" from the button of the workspace
+2. Select "Create new" to create a new compute target
+3. Enter a name for the new compute target
+4. Select "Run

 ## Building the model
 1. Once you have the data on the workspace right click and select visualize to review your data